Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 183, which crosses north-west London from Pinner to Golders Green via Harrow and Kenton, was one of several disastrous attempts at single deck operation on a busy trunk route that occurred in the late 1990s.
 In this case the conversion started with a new contract in September 1999; the Monday to Saturday daytime frequency was enhanced slightly, to the tune an extra bus per hour, and brand new dual door Dart SLFs replaced the elderly Metrobus double deckers of Metroline.

 However, this represented a substantial drop in overall capacity, and overcrowding ensued, not helped by persistently poor reliability on the route.
-The seemingly more enlightened regime under the new Mayor for London has seen the problems and allowed a reversion to double deck, and a batch of new Volvo B7TL double deckers has been phased onto the 183.
-These buses in any case provide a much more refined ride than the cheap and nasty Darts.
+The seemingly more enlightened regime under the new Mayor for London saw the problems and allowed a reversion to double deck, and a batch of new Volvo B7TL double deckers was phased onto the 183 during 2001.
+These buses in any case provided a much more refined ride than the cheap and nasty Darts.

-Despite being the only route to pass Sovereign’s Harrow depot, the 183 is actually operated from Edgware garage.
-Drivers change over by catching the Northern Line between Golders Green and Edgware – not an ideal arrangement and one which can hamper reliability, although the schedule was sorted out when a new contract began in 2004.
-However, Harrow garage cannot accommodate double deckers.
+Despite being the only route to pass Sovereign’s Harrow depot, the 183 is actually operated from Edgware garage, as Harrow cannot accommodate double deck vehicles.
 Even before reverting to double deck, however, part of the 183 had been based at Edgware.
+Drivers change over by catching the Northern Line between Golders Green and Edgware – not an ideal arrangement and one which can hamper reliability.

 To a large degree, the 183 has itself to itself, despite being, to all intents and purposes, a trunk route.
 The route parallels the 83 between Golders Green and Kingsbury Green, except that the 183 operates via Hendon town centre, whereas the 83 runs via Hendon Central station (an anomalous name if there ever was one!).
 However, until relatively recently, it was the other way around, with the 183 running via Hendon Central and the 83 via The Burroughs.
 Incidentally, in 1936 the 183 ran every 6 minutes for most of its length, with double deckers of course!